Culture of Kerala: Performing arts

 Native traditions of classical performing arts include koodiyattom, a form of Sanskrit drama or theatre and a UNESCO-designated Human Heritage Art.
-Kathakali (from katerumbu ("story") and kali ("performance")) is a 500-year-old form of dance-drama that interprets ancient epics; a popularized offshoot of kathakali is Kerala natanam (developed in the 20th century by dancer Guru Gopinath).
-Meanwhile, koothu is a more light-hearted performance mode, akin to modern stand-up comedy; an ancient art originally confined to temple sanctuaries, it was later popularized by Mani Madhava Chakyar.
+Kathakali (from katerumbu ("story") and kali ("performance")) is a 500-year-old form of dance-drama that interprets ancient epics; a popularized offshoot of kathakali is Kerala Natanam (developed in the 20th century by dancer Guru Gopinath).
+Meanwhile, koothu is a more light-hearted performance mode, akin to modern comedy; an ancient art originally confined to temple sanctuaries, it was later popularized by Mani Madhava Chakyar.
 Other Keralite performing arts include mohiniyaattam ("dance of the enchantress"), which is a type of graceful choreographed dance performed by women and accompanied by musical vocalizations.
 Thullal, Thirayattam, padayani, and theyyam are other important Keralite performing arts.
 Thirayattam is one of the most outstanding Ethnic art of Kerala.
 This vibrant ritualistic annual performing art form enacted in courtyards of "Kaavukal"(sacred groves) and village shrine.

 Kerala also has several tribal and folk art forms.
 For example, Kummattikali, the colorful mask-dance of South Malabar, is performed during the festival of Onam.
 The Kannyar Kali dances (also known as Desathukali) are fast-moving, militant dances attuned to rhythmic devotional folk songs and asuravadyas.
 Other performance genres have ties to Christianity or Islam.
 These include oppana, which is widely popular among Keralite Muslims and is native to Malabar.
 Oppana incorporates group dance accompanied by the beat of rhythmic hand-clapping and Vishal vocalizations.
 Margam Kali is a round group dance of Kerala practiced by Saint Thomas Christians.

 However, many of these native art forms largely play to tourists or at youth festivals and are not as popular among ordinary Keralites.
 Thus, more contemporary forms – including those heavily based on the use of often risqué and politically incorrect mimicry and parody – have gained considerable mass appeal in recent years.
 Indeed, contemporary artists often use such modes to mock socioeconomic elites.
-In recent decades, Malayalam cinema, yet another mode of widely popular artistic expression, have provided a distinct and indigenous Keralite alternative to both Bollywood and Hollywood.
+In recent decades, Malayalam Cinema, yet another mode of widely popular artistic expression, have provided a distinct and indigenous Keralite alternative to both Bollywood and Hollywood.